Observability Analysis Language

 longAvg.
 The avg of all input per scope entity.
 The input field must be a long.

 instance_jvm_memory_max = from(ServiceInstanceJVMMemory.max).longAvg();

-In this case, input are request of each ServiceInstanceJVMMemory scope, avg is based on field
+In this case, the input represents the request of each ServiceInstanceJVMMemory scope, and avg is based on field

 doubleAvg.
 The avg of all input per scope entity.
 The input field must be a double.